Natural Health Products

 What else should I be aware of?

-Although scientific studies provide some evidence that kava may be beneficial for the management of anxiety, the US Food and Drug Administration (FDA) has issued a warning that using kava supplements has been linked to a risk of severe liver damage.
+The US Food and Drug Administration (FDA) has issued a warning that using kava supplements has been linked to a risk of severe liver damage.
+Health Canada had issued a ban on kava in 2002 that has since been lifted, although products containing kava now require regulatory approval before they can be sold.

 Long-term and/or heavy use of kava may result in scaly, yellowed skin.